jbk2/fakebook/README.md

 ## DevOps Setup Notes

-- Cronjobs, via Whenever gem, are used to run cleanup tasks.
-  - On deployment need to run `bundle exec whenever --update-crontab` (see /config/schedule.rb)

 ### Docker
 - dev.Dockerfile & prod.Dockerfile written for their respective environments.
-- Must manually compile assets locally (by cssbundling-rails gem (uses Node)) before production image build; `bin/rails assets:clobber`, `bin/rails assets:precompile`.
+- Must manually compile assets locally (by cssbundling-rails gem (uses Node)) before production image build; `bin/rails assets:clobber`, `bin/rails assets:precompile`, ∴ no Node rqd on server.
 - To build development or production images adjust docker-compose.yml web and sidekiq services to build from appropriate prod. or dev. dockerfile.
 (Should adjust to be able to pass in environment argument.)